beaulebens/keyring-social-importers/readme.txt

 * "Entities" are expanded (URLs are not t.co, they are the real/final URLs).

 == Changelog ==

+= 1.8 =
+* Enhancement: Added a Jetpack/WordPress.com importer.
+* Enhancement: Fix Twitter importer so that it correctly obeys the option to import retweets.
+Props @glueckpress for reporting.
+* Enhancement: Lots of code cleanup/linting.

 = 1.7 =
 * Enhancement: Places support for Nest and TripIt importers.